Jciel/cathedral/README.md

 ### __string__

 ##### __string/str-split__
-The strSplit function splits a string into substrings by having a character as a reference.
+The str-split function splits a string into substrings by having a character as a reference.

 ###### Parameters
 ``string`` : ``string`` : String to be split.